-- Second floor includes the Global Change Lab (GCL), Computer Aided Engineering Network (CAEN) lab, lounge, administrative offices, and main auditorium - First floor includes the Space Physics Research Lab (SPRL) and a break room (1232) - Basement includes a tornado shelter and a lounge with a ping pong table (B525) - Common meeting rooms include the Donahue Room (2422), Auditorium (2246), and CAEN Lab (2230).
-Please note that reservations are typically required for these rooms. - Doors are unlocked from 7 AM 7 PM on weekdays.
+Second floor includes the Global Change Lab (GCL), Computer Aided Engineering Network (CAEN) lab, lounge, administrative offices, and main auditorium

+- First floor includes the Space Physics Research Lab (SPRL) and a break room (1232) - Basement includes a tornado shelter and a lounge with a ping pong table (B525) - Common meeting rooms include the Donahue Room (2422), CSRB 2424, Auditorium (2246), and CAEN Lab (2230).
+Please note that reservations are typically required for these rooms, contact Student Services to reserve. - The Leinweber Innovation Lab is also available for reservations, contact the Administrative Assistants for help reserving. - Doors are unlocked from 7 AM 7 PM on weekdays.
 M-Card access to front lobby and rear doors is required after hours and on holidays - A new student lounge (2534) is located on the second floor in the East Wing.